 Upon entering repayment, the accumulation of multiple loans at varying rates can result in a higher than comfortably affordable monthly payment, and refinancing can help you reduce your monthly expenses.

 In some cases, just a decrease in interest rate and selecting an equal or shorter repayment term length can reduce your monthly payment as well as reduce the total interest paid throughout the course of the loan.
 This scenario is a Win/Win.

 However, for those needing to extend their payment term in order to lower their monthly payment amount to meet their monthly budgetary needs, total interest savings over the term of the loan can decrease or even increase depending on the number of additional payments required to pay off the loan with the extended term length.

 #3 Goal – SIMPLIFYING MONTHLY PAYMENTS

-Similar to the scenario above, after leaving school and beginning repayment you may have multiple loans with multiple lenders or servicers and monthly due dates.
-Some borrowers prefer to combine all the loans (hopefully with the benefit of reducing interest rates overall) and making just one monthly payment to one servicer to simplify their monthly bill payment and have a clearer view of paying down their student debt.
+Similar to the scenario above, after leaving school and beginning repayment, you may have multiple loans with multiple lenders or servicers and monthly due dates.
+Some borrowers prefer to combine all the loans (hopefully with the benefit of reducing interest rates overall) and make just one monthly payment to one servicer to simplify their monthly bill payment and have a clearer view of paying down their student debt.
 In many cases, this is the primary goal for parents with multiple federal PLUS loans.

 IMPORTANT TO REMEMBER

-Refinancing student loans does not have to be an all or nothing solution.
-Some may choose to refinance private loans only and keep their federal loans as is, and not forfeit any unique benefits offered as a part of the federal program that may work in your favor in the future.
+Refinancing student loans does not have to be an all-or-nothing solution.
+Some may choose to refinance private loans only and keep their federal loans as is and not forfeit any unique benefits offered as a part of the federal program that may work in your favor in the future.
 It is important to do your research before refinancing to make sure you are getting the best deal for you.